Skip to content

 A queen's afternoon ride through Windsor heath gave Britain its most cherished flat racing venue; it has never left Crown hands since.

 Queen Anne, riding near Windsor Castle, spotted an open heath she deemed ideal for horses to gallop at full stretch.
 The first race meeting at Ascot took place on 11 August 1711, establishing a course that would become the spiritual home of British flat racing.
-Three centuries later, it remains under Crown ownership and continues to host the sport's most prestigious fixtures.
+Three centuries later, it remains under Crown ownership and continues to host the sport's biggest fixtures.

 1877